-In 1938, the co-op gave back either five percent or 25 percent of the total spent, depending on what each member bought.
-By 1947, quarterly dividends were consistent at 15 percent; a year later the co-op began to use the annual 10 percent dividend that we’re familiar with.
+In 1938, the co-op gave back either 5% or 25% of the total spent, depending on what each member bought.
+By 1947, quarterly dividends were consistent at 15%; a year later, the co-op began to use the annual 10% dividend that we’re familiar with.

 Who all can be listed on a membership?

 Only one name can appear on the membership, but friends and family can make purchases using the same member number — though the dividend is always issued to the individual who’s listed on the membership.

 Members cannot share one membership number or transfer the membership number to another person.
 There’s nothing that says only one membership per family, so we see many families where each person has their own membership to earn their own dividend and coupons.